 The label, and indeed even the product name, implies that there is 1200 mg of raspberry ketone per serving, but in fact, it’s 1200 mg of the proprietary blend of nine different ingredients.

 Lean Nutraceuticals makes their raspberry ketone supplement in liquid form and provides it in a small amber glass vial.
-They employ a sly tactic, which hides how much raspberry ketone is actually in one serving: one dropper of the supplement contains 160 mg of active ingredients, but raspberry ketone is only one among nine different ingredients.
-The serving is too small and the price is too high to justify ranking this raspberry ketone supplement any higher.
+One dropper of the supplement contains 160 mg of active ingredients, but raspberry ketone is only one among nine different ingredients.